shameemchoudhary/Mobilic_ap/README.md

 # Mobilic_ap
-shopping app only for mobiles
+Shopping app only for mobiles
+Built in Android Studio
+Database used is Firebase.